GarnierLenny/beyond_boxes/README.md

 To play online mode:
-    You first need to stop your firewall from blocking client connection Fedora users:
+    You first need to stop your firewall from blocking client connection

+    Fedora users:
-        systemctl stop firewalld
+        1. systemctl stop firewalld
-        systemctl start firewalld
+        2. systemctl start firewalld

-    Then make sure that all the players are connected to the same network All the players must have the file map
+    Then make sure that all the players are connected to the same network.
+    All the players must have the file map.
-    All the players must know the host's IPv4
+    All the players must know the host's IPv4.

     Steps:
         1. The host launch the play_script with the custom map as argument